Tornado3P9/Linux-Console-Tools/dd.md

 # (redundant!) overwriting harddrive "/dev/sda" with random numbers ("/dev/urandom")
 dd if=/dev/urandom of=/dev/sda

-# Creating a large file for testing
-# The bs stands for "block size."
-This tells dd how much data to read and write at a time.
-# count=100 tells dd how many blocks of the specified size to copy.
-dd if=/dev/urandom of=testfile bs=1M count=100

 ## Creating Bootable Debian 10 USB Stick on Linux
 lsblk -p
 umount /dev/sdx1